 Martina Franca Puglia: Our Definitive Guide

 Discover Martina Franca Puglia, an Italian town with a rich history and plenty to do.
-Keep reading for the full travel guide to the Itria Valley’s most dramatic town.
+Keep reading for the full travel guide to Itria Valley’s most dramatic town.

 Whether you’ve managed to find out about Martina Franca while planning a Puglia road trip itinerary or you’re just researching day trips from Bari or Polignano a Mare, Martina Franca is one of Puglia’s real gems.

-It’s architecturally different from all other Itria Valley towns and reminds one of Lecce or even Rome with its Baroque flamboyance and drama.
 The historic center is full of narrow alleyways waiting for you to get lost in and there are some delicious restaurants to eat at and great accommodation options.

 All you need is a few hours in Martina Franca to already experience its beauty and grandeur so it’s well worth your time even if you are just passing through.
-Keep reading for our definitive guide to Martina Franca Puglia and start planning your trip today.

 READ MORE: A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

-How to Get to Martina Franca Puglia
+How to Get to Martina Franca, Puglia

 The best way to get to Martina Franca Puglia is by car and if you’re on a Puglia road trip itinerary, Martina Franca can be visited along with Alberobello and Locorotondo on the same day.
-I strongly recommend renting a car for the Puglia area as it gives you the most freedom for exploring all of these historic towns.

 Other than renting a car, bus and train are good options for getting to Martina Franca.
-There are bus and train links from Bari, Brindisi, Locorotondo, Alberobello, Ceglie Messapica and many other destinations in Puglia too.
-Make sure to check Tren Italia here for the best bus and rail connection in Italy to plan your journey.
+There are bus and train links from Bari, Brindisi, Locorotondo, Alberobello, Ceglie Messapica, and many other destinations in Puglia too.

-Best Things to do in Martina Franca Puglia
+Best Things to Do in Martina Franca Puglia

 The first thing you should do?
 Get your bearings with a wander around the Martina Franca Centro Storico.

 As mentioned previously, Martina Franca has one of the most beautiful, Baroque historic centers of any of the towns in the Itria Valley, which immediately transports you to a mini Rome.
-With elaborate wrought-iron balconies, grand Baroque facades of public buildings and churches and imposing squares, it’s a pretty picturesque place to get lost in for a few hours.

 As you walk around you will, no doubt come across many of Martina Franca’s most iconic squares and feel free to be led by the rather well-informing street sights.
-You’ll discover a maze of winding alleyways, white-washed buildings and Italian nonnas peeking down at the street from their balconies while their laundry dries high up over the street.

 If you don’t quite feel up to exploring the old town by yourself or you want to learn a little more about Martina Franca’s history signing up for a local tour is a great idea.